lfknudsen/conv/README.md

 # conv
-CLI utility for simple and intuitive currency conversion, connecting to an online exchange server for up-to-date information.
-Works on UNIX.
+CLI utility for simple and intuitive unit conversion.
 Written in C.

-## Requirements
+## Requirement
-Uses `libcurl` to connect to the internet.
-You probably have it already.
-If not, look for lcurl or similar in your favourite package manager.
+Uses `libcurl` to connect to the online exchange server for currency conversion.

+If you don't wish to use this feature, there will be no set-up required, but the program still expects the library.
+To remove this:
+   * In `curr.c`:
+      Delete anything involving `curl`.
+   * In `conv.c`:
+      Remove `#include <curl/curl.h>`.

-## Set-up
+## Currency Conversion Set-up
 1. Go to https://openexchangerates.org/ and create a (free) account to obtain an API key.

 2. Provide your API key to the program.
 Two ways:

    Either edit conv.c where indicated at the top, replacing the placeholder API key with your real one.

    OR

    Use the program once, to have a config file `conv.ini` generated in your home directory.
 Insert your API key in here.\
    If you elect to create it yourself instead, it should look like this:

    api_key=XXXXXX

 5. Compile and run :)